 The K-HAT assesses activities of daily living, instrumental activities of daily living, skilled medical treatment, mental health, and behavioral needs to determine if the individual meets the nursing facility level of care which is the requirement for this waiver.
+The K-HAT includes an optional assessment for children based on their developmental stage.
 The taxonomy for the K-HAT provides for consideration of natural supports in determining professional assistance from waiver providers.

-The initial evaluation may begin outside of the individual?s residence but will be completed within the individual?s residence.
+The initial evaluation may begin outside of the individual's residence but will be completed within the individual's residence.
 All applicants must have an order stating that Nursing Facility Level of Care is needed and must be signed by a Physician, Nurse Practitioner, or Physician Assistant.
 Once the assessment is completed by the Independent Assessor, it is reviewed by the Department.
 If the assessment meets the LOC guidelines then the individual is notified that level of care has been approved.